 The following are some tips to help you take care of yourself:

-If the person you support is not in a long term care home, make time for yourself by using respite care options, professional home care services, family members or friends, volunteer caregivers and friendly visiting programs.
+If the person you support is not in a long-term care home, make time for yourself by using respite care options, professional home care services, family members or friends, volunteer caregivers and friendly visiting programs.

 ,

+To connect with community support or resources for assistance with grief or emotional support, scroll to the Search bar at the top of the page and type a specific question or topic.
 The Alzheimer Society in your community can provide educational resources to help you learn more about the disease, referrals to help you access the practical support you need, and one-on-one and group support to help you cope with the emotional impact of the disease.
 Contact your local Alzheimer Society today.

 ,